fivann/devops/cicd/jenkins.md

     Use a Jenkins plugin: There are a number of Jenkins plugins that can help you label builds with the name of the Git branch that they were run from.
 For example, the "Build Name Setter" plugin allows you to set the build name to a custom value, including the name of the Git branch.

+# Migrating a Jenkins instance with all installed plugins and pipelines to another server can be done using the following steps:

+    Backup the existing Jenkins installation:

+    Stop the Jenkins server and take a backup of the Jenkins home directory.
+    This directory contains all the configuration files, plugins, and job configurations.
+    It is usually located at /var/lib/jenkins on a Linux server.
+    Install Jenkins on the new server:

+    Install Jenkins on the new server using the same version as the old server.
+    Ensure that all the required plugins are installed.
+    Restore the Jenkins backup to the new server:

+    Copy the backup of the Jenkins home directory to the new server.
+    Ensure that the directory has the same location as the old server.
+    Restart Jenkins on the new server:

+    Start the Jenkins server on the new server.
+    Ensure that the server is running with the same user as the old server.
+    Verify the migration:

+    Verify that all the installed plugins and pipelines are available on the new server.
+    Run a few jobs to ensure that the new server is working properly.
+    Note: If the new server has a different operating system or architecture, some plugins may not work properly.
+It is recommended to test the migration on a test server before performing it on a production server.

+# To verify that all the installed plugins and pipelines are available on the new server after migrating Jenkins, you can follow these steps:

+    Login to the Jenkins dashboard on the new server.

+    Check the "Manage Jenkins" section to confirm that all the required plugins are installed.
+You can do this by going to "Manage Jenkins" > "Manage Plugins" and checking the "Installed" tab.
+This should show you a list of all the installed plugins on the new server.

+    Check the "Jenkinsfile" of a few pipelines to ensure they are available on the new server.
+You can do this by going to a pipeline job, clicking on "Pipeline Syntax" in the left sidebar, and then checking the "Sample Step" dropdown to see if it includes the necessary steps.

+    Run a few jobs to ensure that they work properly on the new server.
+You can do this by running some simple test jobs that you are familiar with.

+    Finally, you can also compare the backup files of the old and new servers to ensure that all the required files and configurations have been properly migrated to the new server.

+    By following these steps, you can verify that all the installed plugins and pipelines are available on the new server after migrating Jenkins.